NeuromatchAcademy/course-content/tutorials/Schedule/daily_schedules.md

 |    5:30-5:45     |    Break                              |
 |    5:45-8:30\*** |    Project proposal                   |

-\* : The intro and outro will be watched asynchronously, which means that you can watch this lecture before and after the start of the synchronous session.
+\* : The intro and optional outro will be watched asynchronously, which means that you can watch this lecture before and after the start of the synchronous session.

 \** : Note that the synchronous session starts at 0:30 with the first pod discussion!